 To add or reinstate a dependent who is not currently enrolled on your insurance plan, you must submit a completed Employee Enrollment/Change form by November 30 at midnight.
 Valid dependent verification documentation must be included with the form for the requested change to be processed.

 While you cannot add a dependent online, you may use PEBB Online Inquiry and Enrollment to make online open enrollment medical/dental plan changes.
-E-Coverage is inquiry-only until the first day of open enrollment.
+'My Account' is inquiry-only until the first day of open enrollment.

 Retiree Insurance Topics

-To verify your medical/dental insurance coverage and/or make plan changes during open enrollment, go to E-Coverage.
+To verify your medical/dental insurance coverage and/or make plan changes during open enrollment, go to PEBB's My Account.

 Making Changes Outside of Open Enrollment